d12frosted/elpa-mirror/gnu/auctex-readme.txt

 figures should do), you can use its menu or ‘C-c C-p C-d’ (for ‘Preview/Document’).
 Previews will now be generated for various objects in your document.
 You can use the time to take a short look at the other menu entries and key bindings in the ‘Preview’ menu.
-You’ll see the previewed objects change into a roadworks sign when preview-latex has determined just what it is going to preview.
+You'll see the previewed objects change into a roadworks sign when preview-latex has determined just what it is going to preview.
 Note that you can freely navigate the buffer while this is going on.
 When the process is